 You can always install an electrochemical carbon monoxide sensor in the garage that accurately detects carbon monoxide levels, no matter where the detector is placed in the room.

-2. Grilling in Garage Could be Dangerous and Lead to a Fire
+2. Grill in Garage Could be Dangerous and Lead to a Fire

-Sparks or flare-ups caused by grilling in garage could lead to a major problem.
+Sparks or flare-ups caused by grills could lead to a major problem.
 It’s highly recommended not to grill in the garage.

 Grilling in garage with door open does not help much.
 This is because leaked propane will be inside the garage walls and, if an explosion were to happen, it would happen within the walls.
 If you’re lucky enough, you can escape through the open door.